chaypaterson/raycaster/README.md

 Once you have written your 3D colour data to a file, you can load that colour data into the cube and render it by invoking `./renderer --load [yourfile.cube]`.

+## Running

+Run either `./renderer` for a demo mode, which will save an example voxel file to disk, or `./renderer --load [yourfile.cube]` to load and make a video of that file's contents.

+NaN values will be rendered as black voxels or voxels with unexpected colours.
+To keep this library simple, input is assumed to be nice and not contain NaNs.